Professor Emerita, Applied Animal Biology

 In recognition of her accomplishments, Beryl March was awarded an Honourary DSc degree by UBC in 1988.
 The citation for her degree reads (in part) as follows: “Mr Chancellor, today we proudly honour one of our own.
 Beryl March is a native British Columbian, whose energy and natural leadership have resulted in an impressive scientific career in this province.
 A distinguished, internationally-recognized nutritionist, her research in the Department of Poultry Science has focused primarily on poultry nutrition and physiology and, more recently, on fish nutrition; fields in which she has made very important contributions.
 For 35 years, by her inspiring example, she has attracted to her laboratory students and colleagues from around the world.
 The excellence of Professor March’s achievements is reflected in the array of prestigious awards which have been bestowed upon her.
 Mr. Chancellor, for what she has achieved and for her leadership in the development of agricultural sciences, and in order that you may confer upon her the degree of Doctor of Science, honoris causa, I present Beryl Elizabeth March.”

-In retirement, Dr March continues to reside in Vancouver and maintains her interests in the activities of the Faculty and the University.
 In 2008 she received one of the nine LFS Centenary Awards which recognized the outstanding achievements of the UBC Faculty.

 R Blair and C R Nichols, 2007